Don't miss our holiday offer - up to 50% OFF!

 Model: STB-10105

-Six backrest positions from flat to military press.
+The SteelBody deluxe utility bench offers six backrest positions from flat to military press.
 Five seat adjustments to match.
 The 2-inch thick padding with faux canvas vinyl stands up to sweat and heavy use.
-Rated for 800 lbs total — you plus the weight you’re moving.
+This SteelBody deluxe utility weight bench is rated for 800 lbs total — you plus the weight you’re moving.
 Transport wheels and a handle make repositioning easy.
 Slides right into any Steelbody rack for bench work.

 Steelbody Flat Bench